Trite planiceps: Taxonomy

 The holotypes were stored at the Muséum national d'histoire naturelle but are thought to have been lost.

 Description

 Males and females range in body length from 6 to 13.5 mm.
 The cephalothorax and first pair of legs are jet black.
 The elongated abdomen is golden brown, with a central yellow stripe, and sometimes has a greenish sheen.
 In males, the first pair of legs is elongated, there is a row of dark hairs above the frontal eyes, and the chelicerae (mouthparts) are more robust.

+Distribution and habitat

+Trite planiceps is endemic to New Zealand.
+It is widespread in the North Island, South Island and Stewart Island.
+It frequently inhabits flax (Phormium) and cabbage trees (Cordyline).
+This species is also commonly seen around homes.